dzakyirfan/EMSC-4033-2022/project/ProjectPlan.md

-# EMSC4033 project plan template

-## Project title
-Velocity Structure of Jakarta Basin
+# Velocity Structure of Jakarta Basin

 ## Executive summary

 Dataset Preparation and 3D visualizations of shear-wave velocity (Vs) model from Jakarta Basin.
 Velocity properties of a basin are influenced by depth, geometries, and lithology of the basin.
 This makes the shear-waves velocities of a basin can be highly heterogeneous.
 The visualizations help analysing shear-wave velocity of a basin to reveal the properties pattern and distribution easier.
 After the 3D model was created, we can extract 2D cross-sections in multiple orientation for more apparent image of subsurface shear velocity.
 Furthermore, depth of constant velocity can be extracted and mapped as a proxy of basin depth or certain geological parameters.
+Hopefully, the workflow and functions that I have built could be applied for any velocity data in other regions, especially for geological and geophysical purposes

 ## Goals